 - All lab assignment grades will be averaged together.
-Lab assignments will be weekly quizzes or lab tasks. - Lab tasks require attendance at your designated lab time to get the credit. - Any missed lab assignment is simply missed, regardless of the reason why (travel, illness, work, traffic, receiving a major award, getting married, saving the universe, etc.).
-Two of the lowest lab grades will be dropped to cover the very rare cases of understandable missed labs. - If you choose to miss a lab early on for no reason, and later, must miss one for some understandable reason, you would have used up your drop unnecessarily.
+Lab assignments will be tasks completed during the scheduled time. - Lab tasks require attendance at your designated lab time to get the credit. - Any missed lab assignment is simply missed.
+Two of the lowest lab grades will be dropped to cover the very rare cases of understandable missed labs.

+• If you choose to miss a lab early on for no reason, and later, must miss one for some understandable reason, you would have used up your drop unnecessarily.
 Try to save the drop so you can throw out a bad grade, and not just hide a lazy zero.
 Pretending you don't have these available drops is your best approach.